 2. Add fresh paint to your exterior home

 The common misconception is that fall landscaping pertains only to living plants and the ground cover.
 That’s not entirely true.
-The exterior paint color of your home plays an important role in the overall look of your property.
+The exterior paint colour of your home plays a vital role in the overall look of your property.
 While some property owners opt for a new paint job, others look to retouch chipping paint and repair siding.
 Whatever you choose, know that every detail counts.

 3. Clean up the leaves

 Homes with mature and older trees fall victim to an excess of fallen leaves.
 Many property owners often get caught up in the beauty of the fallen leaves.
 Unfortunately, unraked leaves are unhealthy for homeowners, especially those that are allergy sufferers.
 Mould flourishes in piles of unraked leaves.
 An excess of leaves can also considered dangerous because they hide sidewalks and walkways that are cracked and can easily become wet and slippery for pedestrians underfoot.

 Every autumn, your tools get put away in the shed or garage and are forgotten about until spring arrives.
 Before you let them “hibernate” for the cooler months, check to ensure they are working, cleaned off from dirt and debris, and stored properly.
 Don’t let soil, moisture or other debris make your tools unusable next year.